This page describes any outbound network requests made by Octopus and Tentacle, and what information is included when Octopus checks for updates.

 - A unique installation ID (read more below).

 The octopus.com site is hosted on Microsoft Azure, so you will see traffic going to Azure services.

-In addition, if you also check the box "Help improve Octopus by sending usage statistics", we'll send some specific aggregate criteria along with the request.
+In addition, when the "Include statistics" option is enabled, we'll send some specific aggregate criteria along with the request.
 This has evolved a bit over time, so it depends on the version you are running:

 |The number of environments that you have||<2.6|